 You wake up in the morning, have your breakfast, and then dive into work.
 Before you know it, the evening has arrived, and you come to the realization that you haven’t uttered a single word all day.

 This scenario can be particularly pronounced for those who live alone.

 Too Much Noise – Hard to Concentrate

-When you go sit in front of your computer or laptop and you are about to start writing or creating content there are tons of thoughts in your mind.
+As you settle in front of your computer or laptop, poised to embark on writing or content creation, a myriad of thoughts flood your mind.